OpenSaMD/OpenSaMD/docs/index.md

 ### Workflow overview

-Radiotherapy AI's contour recommendations product is deployed on-site as a DICOM server.
+Radiotherapy AI's {{device_name}} product (Regulated Medical Device) is deployed on-site as a DICOM server.
 It is designed to sit between your centre's CT scanner and your treatment planning system.

-When patients undergo their simulation, images are auto-sent through to Radiotherapy AI's DICOM and inference server, contours are auto-generated, and then the results are then automatically sent through to your treatment planning system.
+When patients undergo their simulation, images are auto-sent through to Radiotherapy AI's DICOM and inference server, contours are auto-generated, and then the results are then automatically sent through to either your treatment planning system, or any other DICOM receiver of your choice.